jupyterlab/jupyterlab-data-explorer/README.md

 3. Browse available datasets in the data explorer left side pane.
 We include support for viewing a few datasets.
 We plan on expanding this list and third party extension can extend it:
    1. Opening CSV files in the data grid and adding a snippet to open them with Pandas
    2. Opening PNG images in an image viewer
-   3. Opening table data outputted in a notebook with [`nteract`'s data explorer](https://github.com/nteract/nteract/tree/master/packages/data-explorer)
+   3. Opening table data outputted in a notebook with [`nteract`'s data explorer][nteract-data-explorer]

 ![](./images/nteract.png)